De Montfort University Rowing Club: Competition

-DMURC have also recently competed at BUCS indoor regional championships.

-Peterborough Regatta

-Ironbridge Regatta - DMURC has participated at this regatta on and off for the last 8–9 years.

-Old Blades Club

-The Old Blades Club started in November 2012 to accommodate any past member of the club and provide a platform to meet up at social and rowing events after University.
-Previous to this club there has been a collective of old boy's who have annually graced the holiday parks of Butlins and occasionally met up in Leicester and London.

-Club clours
+Club colours

 DMURC has had many different styles of kit over the years, ranging from tech tops to all in ones.
 Not only have the garments themselves changed but also the colours.
 Post 2002 the colours have been consistently: main, Navy / secondary, Red & White; this deviates from the more common De Montfort University sports team colours of black and red.

 The DMURC blade colours closely follow the all in one design through the years it has progressed.
-Prior to 2002 the club blades have been seen in photo’s at Holme Pierrepont in a solid purple colour, the same as the first all in one.
+Prior to 2002 the club blades have been seen in photos at Holme Pierrepont in a solid purple colour, the same as the first all in one.
 It is presumed that the change from purple and white to navy, red and white was made because there were a few other clubs with the same colours including Durham University Boat Club, University of London Boat Club and Reading University Boat Club.

 The club then changed the blade colours to navy with a red tip.
 As the students were painting the blades themselves this was a practical design as the colours were easy to get hold of and the design could be replicated without difficulty.
 The club raced with these blades until late 2009 when Louis Watson, Phil Reilly and Joe Brunton decided to re-paint the main set of oars (they were becoming gradually more scratched) but changed the red tip to red and white squares to match the all in one design, these are the blade colours the club races with today.